 —Gregory Tellone, CEO, Continuity Centers

-Object Lock must be enabled on a Backblaze B2 storage bucket when it is created.
+Object Lock can be enabled at any point on a Backblaze B2 Bucket.
 Then you can make data immutable by setting retention dates when a file is uploaded or for existing files in the bucket.
 Read more about how to enable Object Lock with Veeam immutability.

 Fight Ransomware With Object Lock + Veeam Immutability